rafaelurben/rafaelurben.github.io/README.md

 This is the source code for my [website](https://rafaelurben.github.io).

-This page is outdated.
-It will be redesigned soon.
+The old website is outdated.
+The development of the new site will take place in this branch.